buicongtien/Project3Udacity/README.md

 Function App support microsverices as well as run background job by ServiceBus very good.

 PostgreSQL database is very PostgreSQL database.

+Drawback of the existing architechture:
+   .Need tell request libary to stop waiting for response after a given amount  of time by passing a number to the "timeout" parameter
+   .Not set Timeout when call api so can cause your program to hang indefinitely. if  no "timeout" is specificed explicitly, requests do not time out.

+Advantages of the current architechture:
+   * How the Service bus Queue is used for decoupling the web app for sending mail:
+      .
+Create a Client from a Service Bus connection string.
+      .
+Create a Service Bus Message.
+      .
+Open a single-use connection, send the supplied messages, and close connection.
+   * How the Azure function is used for decoupling the web app for sending mail.
+      .
+Function is triggered by Service Bus message.
+      .
+Decode message body to get message and then use Sengrid to send mail.